-- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and herbal supplements that you're taking.
+- Tell your healthcare provider of all prescription and over-the-counter medicines and herbal supplements that you're taking.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you're taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+- Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell your provider if you're taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
 You may need to stop these medicines before the test.